All Episodes

 I've been trying to call for three months.

-There's got so much I wanted to tell people.
+I've got so much I want to tell people.

-Well, first of all, uh let me get back.
+Well, first of all, let me get back.

-I you know, my family migrated here because we knew that communists were eventually take over, you know, our part of country.
+My family migrated here because we knew that the communists will eventually take over our part of the country.

-He said that um you are seeing twenty-five years and um in the West and America, they will be handcuffed behind in by the commoners.
+He said that you will see in 25 years in the West and America, they will be handcuffed behind them by the communists.

 For us, we think we are going through a normal election.

-But even that, most of the people say this is an unusual election.
+But even that, most people say this is an unusual election.

-For then, okay, they are going through a revolution under the disguise of an election.
+For then, okay, they are going through a revolution under the disguise of election.

 All right, well, here's the problem with that.

-I'm and and I know that you uh you were raised in China, and so you have practical experience with this.
+And I know that you were raised in China, and so you have practical experience with this.

-Now, again, this is this is part of the template and the narrative, and we'll have to wait and see.
+Now, again, this is part of the template and the narrative, and we'll have to wait and see.

-But we're being told we're gonna have the largest turnout in the history of presidential elections, right?
+But we're being told that we're going to have the largest turnout in the history of presidential elections, right?

-Now, his if it using your your terminology, but it's you know he is promising different things to different people depending on the state he's in, the region, if the of the state that he is uh he's speaking in.
+Now, using your terminology, but it's, you know, he is promising different things to different people depending on the state he's in, the region, of the state that he's speaking in.

 Arnold Schwarzenegger ventured to Columbus, Ohio last Friday and delivered a campaign stump appearance for Senator McCain.